 The Group's operations expose it to a variety of risks and uncertainties.
-The Directors confirm that they have carried out a robust assessment of the principal risks the Company faced, including those that would threaten its business model, future performance, solvency or liquidity.
+The Directors confirm that they continue to carry out a robust assessment of the principal risks the Company faced, including those that would threaten its business model, future performance, solvency or liquidity.